ryan-mcclue/unsw/gens4015/final-project.md

 It's clear that the scientific advancements in neuroscience, biology and genetic engineering disrupt the natural processes of thought and reproduction and therefore challenge what it means to be human.
-1. Disruption of Nature:
-  * All interactions dominated by computers and machinery (at their mercy) Spaceships and major weapons are almost exclusively controlled by a computer.
-    Physical acts like running and walking overriden by enhanced space suit.
-    Education controlled with automated learning systems.

 The scientific advancements utilised in the war with the Taurens in *The Forever War*, creates an environment in which individuals are subjected to emotional isolation.
 This challenges what it means to be human.
+Advancements in aerospace engineering have created propulsions systems capable of sustaining speeds close to the speed of light.
+Furthermore, the technology to allow humans to survive extremely high-g environments in order to acheive such high speeds in short periods of time have been developed.
+As a consequence of Einstein's theory of relativity, when a system contains velocities approaching lightspeed, time dilation is experienced.
+From the perspective of those on Earth, time moves faster, resulting in [insert actual quote] 25 Earth years equating to 2 years for those travelling near the speed of light.
+[insert a comment here]
+Advancements in computing have allowed for computers to control most aspects of life.
+A reduction in the size of transistors and memory cells allows for accelerated speeds as you are able to fit more computational and storage units onto a smaller surface area of silicon.

 2. Emotional Isolation:
   * Extreme time dilation makes it impossible to maintain social bonds outside of the Army.
     Army deliberately moves squad members around to prevent developing relationships.
     Forced to to 'sack' (have sex) with members of your squad every night.
     Emotions are reduced to physical releases that you don't become attuned with.
-  * Desensitisation to death and suffering.
+    Desensitisation to death and suffering.
-    The idea of a private dying in training or later on a mission is commonplace and underwhelming.
-    On Earth, medical priority levels so only certain individuals get treatment.
-    Individualism is discarded.
-Only duty and results matter.

-  * Advancements in computing have allowed for computers to control most aspects of life.
-    The reduction in size of transistors and memory cells allows for improved computational power by being able to fit more onto a piece of silicon.
-  * Advancements in aerospace-engineering have allowed for spaceships to travel at speeds close to the speed of light.
-    Propulsion systems capable of sustaining the energy required to travel so fast, as well as technology to aid humans surviving high-g environments to accelerate to this speed in short amount of time.
+  * All interactions dominated by computers and machinery (at their mercy) Spaceships and major weapons are almost exclusively controlled by a computer.
+    Physical acts like running and walking overriden by enhanced space suit.
+    Education controlled with automated learning systems.

 In *Ad Astra*, scientific advancements are pursued in order to develop interstellar travel and knowledge of life in the universe.
 The promotion of individualism as a successful mentality for celestial science leads to a society with a hubristic frame of mind, challenging what it means to be human.
+Advancements in aerospace engineering have allowed humans to spend large amounts of time in space.
+Improved cosmic radiation protection and technology to inhibit the negative affects of prolonged exposure to microgravity means humans can better sustain the harsh environment of space.

 1. Man's Hubris:
   * Media censorship and propaganda rife in Space Force and on Earth.